 1. If the weight of the Christian worldview is making sense above 50 % compared to atheism, or any different religion, then it is rational to believe in Christ, and commit living as a Christian.

 2. Christianity has at least a 50 % chance of being true.

-3. Therefore, it is rational to commit to live as a Christian.
+3. Therefore, it is rational to commit to living as a Christian.

 There are basically just two worldviews

 (a) time, chance, and the natural properties of matter; or

 (b) design, creation, and the undeniable properties of organization and mind.

 Either the order was imposed upon matter, or it naturally resides within matter.